 Sure, morning sickness is real, and baby kicks to the ribs will occur, but side effects like these are just the tip of the gestational iceberg.
 From hemorrhoids to hot flashes, growing a child has many strange pregnancy side effects you’ve probably never heard of.

 Luckily for you, we’re here to help pull back the curtain and give you a glimpse into what you should “actually” expect when you’re expecting!

 How Soon Can You Tell You’re Pregnant?

 If you’re anxious to find out if doing the deed did its job, there’s a good chance you’ll find yourself looking for any unusual early pregnancy signs.

-While one of the most common “first signs of pregnancy” is a missed period, that won’t actually occur until you’re around 4 weeks pregnant.
+While one of the most common “first signs of pregnancy” is a missed period, that won’t occur until you’re around four weeks pregnant.
 Some women, myself included, show weird pregnancy symptoms before a missed period has time to happen.

 For example, when I was pregnant with our first daughter, I suddenly noticed I could barely stay awake during the day.

 This should’ve been a big ol’ red flag for someone who doesn’t usually nap.

 In addition to fatigue, there are some other side effects you could experience during the two-week wait after ovulation, such as: